tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 ### 2.1.
 FIXED BUGS still present in the original YUI compressor

-* `border-left: none;` gets compressed to `border-left:0`.
-YUI compressor has a typo in a regular expression.
-See issue [here](https://github.com/yui/yuicompressor/pull/23).
 * Only one `@charset` at-rule per file and pushed at the beginning of the file.
-YUI compressor does not remove all @charset at-rules.
+YUI compressor does not remove @charset at-rules if single quotes are used `@charset 'utf-8'`.
 * Safer/improved comment removal.
 YUI compressor would ruin part of the output if the `*` selector is used right after a comment: `a{/* comment 1 */*width:auto;}/* comment 2 */* html .b{height:100px}`.
 See issues [#2528130](http://yuilibrary.com/projects/yuicompressor/ticket/2528130), [#2528118](http://yuilibrary.com/projects/yuicompressor/ticket/2528118) & [this topic](http://yuilibrary.com/forum/viewtopic.php?f=94&t=9606)
 * `background: none;` is not compressed to `background:0;` anymore.
 See issue [#2528127](http://yuilibrary.com/projects/yuicompressor/ticket/2528127).
 * `text-shadow: 0 0 0;` is not compressed to `text-shadow:0;` anymore.
 See issue [#2528142](http://yuilibrary.com/projects/yuicompressor/ticket/2528142)